digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/composability.rst

    :start-after: architecture-handbook-entry-begin: accept
    :end-before: architecture-handbook-entry-end: accept

-This transaction executes on the ``iou`` domain because the input contracts (the paint offer and the IOU) reside there.
+This transaction executes on the ``iou`` sync domain because the input contracts (the paint offer and the IOU) are assigned there.
-It atomically creates two contracts on the ``iou`` domain: the painter's new IOU and the agreement to paint the house.
+It atomically creates two contracts assigned to the ``iou`` sync domain: the painter's new IOU and the agreement to paint the house.
 The unhappy scenarios needing out-of-band resolution are avoided.

 Completing the workflow
 ~~~~~~~~~~~~~~~~~~~~~~~

-Finally, the paint agreement can be transferred back to the ``paint`` domain, where it actually belongs.
+Finally, the paint agreement can be reassigned back to the ``paint`` sync domain, where it actually belongs.

 .. literalinclude:: /canton/includes/mirrored/community/app/src/pack/examples/05-composability/composability1.canton
    :language: scala
    :start-after: architecture-handbook-entry-begin: transfer-back
    :end-before: architecture-handbook-entry-end: transfer-back

-Note that the painter's IOU remains on the ``iou`` domain.
+Note that the painter's IOU remains on the ``iou`` sync domain.
 The painter can therefore call the IOU and cash it out.

 .. literalinclude:: /canton/includes/mirrored/community/app/src/pack/examples/05-composability/composability1.canton